Healthy Populations and Communities: In Depth

 Photo by reflektastudios/Fotolia

 Why focus on population health?
 The United States spends more on health care than any other nation.
 But the country doesn't get its money's worth.
-The U.S. ranks only 26th in life expectancy among 40 OECD countries.
-Thirty countries have lower infant mortality rates.
+The U.S. ranks only 27th in life expectancy among 34 OECD countries, and 26th in infant mortality.

 When confronting these facts, policymakers and practitioners tend to focus on traditional medical care as both potential causes of the shortfalls and potential solutions.
 However, health is a function of more than medical care.
-Health behaviors, genes and biology, and the social and physical environment in which individuals live and work have a stronger influence on well-being than clinical services do.
+Many other factors have a stronger influence on well-being than clinical services do, including education, income, and employment; behaviors like smoking, diet, and exercise; and access to healthy food and parks.
 Research in RAND's Population Health program includes these broader determinants of health, with a focus on enhancing the population's well-being.

 It is no surprise, then, that education also affects life expectancy.
 When education and race are combined, the disparity is even more striking.
-In 2008, white American males with 16 or more years of schooling could expect to live 14.2 years longer than their black counterparts, while white women are living a decade longer than black women.
+In 2008, white American men with 16 or more years of schooling could expect to live 14.2 years longer and women a decade longer than their black counterparts.

 Health is a function of more than medical care.